to emphasise the continuous nature of a finished action in the past:

-We use the past continuous: We do not use the past continuous for habits in the past: not "I was taking the bus to school."
+We do not use the past continuous for habits in the past: not "I was taking the bus to school."

 Past continuous vs. past simple